The Argument

 Scaling parameters doesn't add substrate dimensions.
 We may already be approaching the ceiling of what digital hardware can achieve.

-Substrate Dimensionality →For Consciousness
+Substrate Dimensionality →

 Subjective experience may require volumetric field dynamics, not just graph connectivity.
 You can't simulate your way to qualia on a substrate that can't support the dimensionality.